-Since $\delta$ is $G$-invariant and symmetric in its arguments, the function $\Delta_{\Gamma}$ is $\Gamma$-invariant and satisfies $\Delta_{\Gamma}(y_1,y_2) = \Delta_{\Gamma}(y_2,y_1)$ for all $y_1,y_2\in G/H$.
+Since $\delta$ is $G$-invariant and symmetric in its arguments, the function $\Delta_{\Gamma}$ is $\Gamma$-invariant and satisfies $\Delta_{\Gamma}(y,y') = \Delta_{\Gamma}(y',y)$ for all $y,y'\in G/H$.

-We will prove that the function $\Delta_{\Gamma}$ is coarsely lower bounded by any $\Gamma$-invariant distance on $G/H$, and conclude the proof using the Svar\v c--Milnor lemma.
+We will prove that the function $\Delta_{\Gamma}$ is coarsely bounded from below by any $\Gamma$-invariant distance function on $G/H$, and conclude the proof using the \v Svarc--Milnor lemma (Fact~\ref{fact:SvarcMilnor}).
 The key properties of~$\Delta_{\Gamma}$ that make this approach possible are given by the following Lemmas \ref{lem:Delta-small-d} and~\ref{lem:cut-at-1}.